makyo/writing/work/the-fool/the-fool.md

 The older woman nods slowly.
 "It's a fancy shirt, no denying.
 It'd look good on you."

-I laugh, to which she grins.
+I laugh, to which she looks up, smiling.
 "Seriously.
 It's a good mix.
 You're a good mix, too.
 But you wear all drab colors.
 Why's that?"

 There's a sudden flush to my cheeks, at my appearance being so deliberately addressed.
 I lay my ears back.
 A blush along with the first hints of annoyance.
 These are soon replaced with simple embarrassment.
 "I don't want to-- I mean, I don't think I'd look good in bright colors or fancy clothes."